Table of Contents[Hide][Show]

 Insulin Resistance

-Insulin resistance is a key metabolic factor that proceeds type 2 diabetes – meaning, it is present long before a person is diagnosed.
+Insulin resistance is a key metabolic factor that causes prediabetes and type 2 diabetes – meaning, it is present long before a person is diagnosed.

 While your body can still make some insulin (though it may be less in some people), the bigger issue is that the body is unable to utilize the insulin correctly.